Induced pluripotent stem cells

 - This can be done formally through cell counting/measuring colony size and plotting a growth curve (Figure 3)

-- Typically iPSCs double every 15-20h, however this may vary depending on the reagents used and your cell line 11.
+- Typically iPSCs double every 15-20 hours, however, this may vary depending on the reagents used and your cell line11

-For researchers looking to fully control and evaluate stem cell cultures.
-We recommend looking at the CytoSMART Lux2.
-This cell monitoring device contains software that provides real-time confluence detection.
-Immediate insight into the growth curve and growth speed of your culture.
+For researchers looking to fully control and evaluate stem cell cultures, we recommend looking at the CytoSMART Lux2.
+This cell monitoring device contains software that provides real-time confluence detection, allowing immediate insight into the growth of your cell cultures.

 3. Monitor the pluripotency of your iPSCs